 Born in Traverse City, Michigan, Mr. Gilbert graduated from Central Michigan University with a BA degree and from the American Conservatory of Music in Chicago with a Master’s degree.
-He was the director of the Michigan Honors Choir and voted Outstanding Music Teacher of the Year by the MSVA in 1970.
-He was a veteran of the U.S. Navy, serving in the Pacific in World War II.
+He was the director of the Michigan Honors Choir and was voted Outstanding Music Teacher of the Year by the MSVA in 1970.
+Mr. Gilbert was a veteran of the U.S. Navy, serving in the Pacific in World War II.
 He retired from Owosso High School in 1978 and passed away at the age of 63 in 1988.
 Mr. Gilbert was choir director of the First United Methodist Church in Owosso for 19 years.
 He was a member of the Owosso Public Schools Teacher Negotiating Team for the Owosso Education Association and helped write the first teacher contract.

 The purpose of this fund is to memorialize the legacy of Gerald Gilbert by awarding grants to organizations for projects and programs that will benefit youth in Owosso.

 The purpose of this fund is to benefit patients who suffer from Amyotrophic Lateral Sclerosis (“ALS”) by providing services to improve their quality of life.

 The fund also benefits animal welfare organizations in Shiawassee County, including but not limited to the Shiawassee County Humane Society, with a preference given to providing safe, humane, and comfortable care and treatment options for cats.
 The fund may also fund “catch, spay/neuter and release” programs for feral cat colonies.